pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * It's more important than ever to be empathetic.

 ## the first thing that came to mind
+That was the first thing that came to mind!

 ## just getting started
+* Hold on.
+We're just getting started.
+*
 ## over the weekend
+* We're planning on going to the mountains over the weekend.

 ## overtime
 * I like to work overtime because I get paid more!